Meier-Stefan/piazza-api/README.md

 ![Topic detail endpoint availabe under the virtual machine IP address](pictures/TopicDetailDeployedContainer.png)
 ![Topic list endpoint availabe under the virtual machine IP address](pictures/TopicListDeployedContainer.png)
 ![User profile endpoint availabe under the virtual machine IP address](pictures/UserProfileDeployedContainer.png)

+## Phase B

+### Connecting to the database

+To start the development server, the node environment is specified in the 'dev' script in the package.json file.
+So the app knows from which .env dotfile to take the environment variables.
+The main function currently only connects to the database using the `connect` function from mongoose and console logs when it started and if it worked.